-These Orange & Cranberry Cookies bring together two classic Christmas flavours into an easy cookie recipe.
+These Orange & Cranberry Cookies bring together two classic festive flavours into an easy cookie recipe.
 Of course, you can make and eat these cookies any time of year, but they are especially good in autumn and winter.
-They are made with dried cranberries and orange zest, I added a little orange extract for an extra boost of citrus flavour, and I've used golden caster sugar for a hint of caramel flavour.
-If you like to make edible gifts, or cookies boxes, for your friends and family, then this recipe is a perfect and easy to make option!
+They are made with dried cranberries and orange zest, I added a little orange extract for an extra boost of citrus flavour.
+If you like to make edible gifts, or cookies boxes, for your friends and family at Christmas, then this recipe is a perfect and easy to make option!

 Ingredient Tips & Equipment Information